The Journey (2021 film): Production

-The Journey, which was based on Pre-Islamic History, is a joint collaboration which began in November 2017 between two animation studios; Manga Productions of Saudi Arabia and Toei Animation of Japan.
-This film is the second animated work made by Manga in collaboration with Toei; with the first being animated series Future's Folktales.
+The film is a joint collaboration which began in November 2017 between Manga Productions and Toei Animation.
+It is the second animated work made by Manga in collaboration with Toei; with the first being animated series Future's Folktales.
 The Journey was directed by Kōbun Shizuno with Atsuhiro Tomioka providing the screenplay.
-The character design for the film was done by Tatsuro Iwamoto and musical score was by Kaoru Wada.
+The character designs were done by Tatsuro Iwamoto and musical score by Kaoru Wada.
 Production work for The Journey was done both in Tokyo and Riyadh.
-The film project's cost ranges from $10–15 million.
-The film finished production by February 2020.
+The film project's cost ranges from $10–15 million, with production finished by February 2020.

 Release

-Arabic release

 The Journey was originally planned to make its premiere in 2020 at the Cannes Film Festival which was cancelled due to the COVID-19 pandemic.
 The film was released in the Middle East and North Africa theaters on June 17, 2021.
 VOX Cinemas has theatrical rights for the film in the Middle East and North Africa region.
 The film is released in Arabic and Japanese with English Subtitles.

-Japanese release

 Toei subsidiary T-Joy had the distribution rights for the film in Japan, and later distributed by Toei Animation.
 The film was released in Japanese theaters on June 25, 2021.

-North American release

-The film was screened in Grauman's Chinese Theatre on April 12, 2022.
-That same day, it was announced that Crunchyroll would stream the film on their website this spring.

-German release

-The film was released with DVD and Blu-Ray in Germany on June 16, 2022.
-Amazon and Apple have started streaming the film in Germany.

-Global release

 Crunchyroll started to stream the film for North and South America, Asia and Europe on September 2, 2022.

 Reception

-The Journey grossed $55,940 at the box office.
+The Journey grossed $1,500,000 at the box office.